xSova/porporo/README.md

 ## Wallpaper

 The wallpaper rom expects a file named `.wallpaper` in the [chr format](https://wiki.xxiivv.com/site/chr_format.html) that is large enough to fill the screen.
-The way I do it is by, first getting the screen size, let's say `1328x640` and creating a `wallpaper.tga` image at that size.
-Convert the tga with [tgachr](https://git.sr.ht/~rabbits/uxn-utils/tree/main/item/cli/tgachr/tgachr.tal), generating a file named `wallpapera6x50.chr`, renaming it to `.wallpaper`.
+The way I do it is by, first getting the screen size(let's say `1328x640`), creating a `wallpaper.tga` image at that size, converting it with [tgachr](https://git.sr.ht/~rabbits/uxn-utils/tree/main/item/cli/tgachr/tgachr.tal), generating a file named `wallpapera6x50.chr`, and finally renaming it to `.wallpaper`.
 Voila!

 ```
 uxncli ~/roms/tgachr.rom wallpaper.tga